typpo/blog/source/_posts/2012-12-20-optimizing-three-dot-js-performance-simulating-tens-of-thousands-of-independent-moving-objects.markdown

 }
 {% endcodeblock %}

-Rather than individually adding each particle to the scene, instead use a single ParticleSystem:
+Rather than individually adding each particle to the scene, use a single ParticleSystem:

 {% codeblock lang:js %}
 var particle_system_geometry = new THREE.Geometry();